MasterSais/uvo/README.md

 #### `object2<T extends ObjectLike, R = T>(spec?: Array<[string | RegEx, ...Array<Validator<any, any>>]>, error?: Error): Validator<T, R>`

 Checks value to be an object.
+Provides strict ordering.
+Each key can be a Regex.

 ```js
 import * as v from 'baridetta';